 Dudú Blue Lagoon

-About two hours east of Puerto Plata is the stunning Laguna Dudú, a series of freshwater lagoons in a lush forest.
-This makes for the perfect day trip from Puerto Plata, as there are so many outdoor activities to keep you entertained!
-You can swim, snorkel, or kayak in the turquoise waters and surrounding caves, or if you are really adventurous, you can try a zipline freefall from more than 32 feet in the air.
+You can swim, snorkel, or kayak in the turquoise waters and surrounding caves.
+And, if you are really adventurous, you can try a zipline freefall from more than 32 feet in the air.
 There is even an on-site restaurant and bar, so you could definitely spend the whole day here!

 Mina de Larimar

-For a truly one-of-a-kind experience, take a day trip to visit the Mina de Larimar.
-This is the only mine in the world where you can find larimar, a rare blue pectolite.
-The gemstones that can be formed from this material are a gorgeous, vivid sky blue and the larimar that is mined here is often turned into beautiful pieces of jewelry, making it a valuable resource for the Dominican Republic.
-If you visit the Mina de Larimar, you can meet some of the miners and learn more about the process involved in mining this stone.
+The gemstones that are formed from this material are a gorgeous, vivid, sky blue and are often turned into beautiful pieces of jewelry.
+If you visit the Mina de Larimar, you can meet some of the miners and learn more about the process of mining this stone.

 Playa Caletón

 Playa Dorada is the most popular beach in Puerto Plata, and it is definitely worth a day trip!
-However, if you venture a few hours away from the city, you can find the even more breathtaking Playa Caletón, near the fishing village of Rio San Juan.
-The beach is shaped like a crescent and framed by lush vegetation.
-What really gives this place its mystical feel though are the intricate rock formations among the vegetation, some of which have been carved to bear the faces of Taino Indian chiefs.
+However, if you venture a few hours away from the city, you can find the even more breathtaking beach of Playa Caletón.
+It is located near the fishing village of Rio San Juan.

 Templo de las Américas

 Anyone interested in history and culture will love this day trip from Puerto Plata!
 Only an hour and a half away, the Templo de las Américas is considered the first Catholic Church in the New World.
-The stone temple sits in the middle of a beautifully landscaped garden, and if you go inside, you will see images of the Virgin Mary and feel the constant Atlantic breeze flowing through the temple.

 Río Jamao

-The Río Jamao runs south of Puerto Plata and is another great place to go for a day trip filled with activities.
 There are hiking spots in the forest where you can see all of the beautiful, natural scenery that the Dominican Republic is known for, as well as fresh river pools to swim in.
-You can also go on tubing or kayaking excursions led by adventure tour operators in Cabarete.
+You can also go on tubing or kayaking excursions led by adventure tour guides in Cabarete.

 Estero Hondo Mammal Sanctuary